Before you can talk about application security you first need to know:

 How can this be?
 More than half of enterprises don’t know which applications they have deployed, and none of them know what’s in those applications?
 Let’s take a closer look.

-Improvising an Inventory
+Improvising a Software Component Inventory

 BSIMM9 defines an application inventory as “a map of software deployments.”
 But it also adds, “Common components shared between multiple projects are noted so that, when an error occurs in one application, other applications that share the same components can be fixed as well.”